igormiktor/CARRTv2/notes/CARRT_Navigation_Notes.md

 The implementation of dead-reckoning navigation mode follows the same first 4 steps, just like inertial navigation mode.
-This includes taking accelerometer measurements because the acceration vector is needed to compute heading and determine the conversion from local to global coordinates; acceration is not used for anything else.
+This includes taking accelerometer measurements because the acceration vector is needed to compute heading and determine the conversion from local to global coordinates.
+In dead-reckoning mode, this is the only use of  acceleration data.

 To compute distance traveled, dead-reckoning mode uses a simple linear model of distance traveled as a function of time.
 This model was derived from empirical measurements of how far CARRT traveled over time.
 The